-I stood in front of the crowd in the packed auditorium in lady clothes, but what I was presenting I was damn serious about … It was 20 February 2001, 20 days after I came up with the window concept and I felt I was ready to share it with the world.
+I stood in front of the crowd in the packed auditorium in lady clothes, but what I was presenting I was damn serious about … It was 20 February 2001, 19 days after I came up with the window concept, about a week since I shared it with my classmates at the Institute of Ethics and Development — and I felt I was ready to present it to the world!

 The second edition of the show therefore doesn’t only speak to our members but to all of those who have helped us reach this point… Because Gorilla Highlands may well be Edirisa at its best!